Suraj975/reasonlabs/README.md

 Approach:

 The form had few values and didn't involved much dynamic form changes.
-So it was better to use the html form methods to retrieving and clearing values.
+So it was better to use the html form methods for retrieving and clearing values.

 The table will only shown when there are one or more than one records.